-Wouldn’t it be nice to have your website visitors share your content on Pinterest?
+Wouldn’t it be nice if your website visitors shared your content on their Pinterest boards?

-Although the Pin It button has been around for years, there is still a considerable amount of service providers out there not taking advantage of the possibility of more content distribution and free growth.
+Although the Pin It button has been around for years, nearly not enough service providers take advantage of this additional content distribution.

 This post was first published in August 2018 and last updated in October 2021 to reflect the current Pinterest best practices.